Bolt.new's 7 Signature Patterns (And How to Fix Each One)

 - Secondary: "Learn More"

-These are the two most common CTA strings on the web.
-Combined with the purple gradient, they tell users this site was generated before they read a word.
+The two most common button strings on the web.
+Combined with the #667eea gradient above them, they announce the site was generated before a visitor reads a word.

-The fix: Specific language tied to what actually happens.
+The fix: language tied to what actually happens when you click.

 | Replace | With | |---------|------| | "Get Started Free" | "Scan your code free" | | "Learn More" | "See a 3-minute walkthrough" | | "Start Building" | "Run your first scan" | | "Try for Free" | "npx sailop install" |